People with a chronic health condition or disability

 Health conditions that may increase people’s susceptibility to environmental hazards include [1]:

-People with other health needs, including pregnant women, may also be more susceptible to environmental hazards.
+People with other health needs, including pregnant women and people taking essential medication (such as for high blood pressure), may also be more susceptible to environmental hazards.

 Disability may also increase people’s vulnerability to environmental hazards.
-For example, disability may impair people’s ability to move out of dangerous areas.
+For example, disability may affect a person's ability to move themselves out of a hazardous area (for example during a flood event).

 Number of people with chronic health conditions